AdaCore/learn/books/SPARK_for_the_MISRA_C_Developer/chapters/03_syntactic_guarantees.rst

    --  A := A + 1;
    --  A := A + 1;

-So commenting again the first and third lines does not change the code:
+So commenting again the first and third lines does not change the effect:

 .. code-block:: ada